xianyu564/divination-vs-science/README_EN.md

 > Knowledge Community · Philosophical Framework · Startup Cold Start
 > 知识社区 · 哲学框架 · 创业冷启动

+> ⚠️ **Important Note**: This English version is for reference only.
+The Chinese version (README.md) is the core maintained version.
+In case of any discrepancies, the Chinese version shall prevail.

 ## 🎯 Project Positioning

 ### 🚨 Important Note: Partially Open Source Repository